GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 * **Update frequency** &mdash; How often the product data is published.
 * **Last updated** &mdash; The date of the last time that the product data was published.
 * **Is current?** &mdash; Whether the product currently has the expected data (versus, whether it is currently delayed).
 For example, if data was scheduled to be published on 1 Jan, but it is now 1 Feb and the data hasn't been published, then this value will be 'No'.
 When the data is eventually published, this value will change to 'Yes'.
-* **Currency this fin. year** &mdash; The Currency of the product during this financial year, up to the current date.
+* **Currency this FY** &mdash; The Currency of the product during this financial year, up to the current date.
 The aggregate of this statistic across all products is included at the top of the report.
-* **Currency previous fin. year** &mdash; The Currency of the product during the previous financial year.
+* **Currency previous FY** &mdash; The Currency of the product during the previous financial year.
-* **Currency this fin. quarter** &mdash; The Currency of the product during this financial quarter, up to the current date.
+* **Currency this quarter** &mdash; The Currency of the product during this financial quarter, up to the current date.
-* **Currency previous fin. quarter** &mdash; The Currency of the product during the previous financial quarter.
+* **Currency previous quarter** &mdash; The Currency of the product during the previous financial quarter.

 ## Which products are not included?